In-depth interview with Chris Manning, Associate Director and Matthew Freilich, Senior Manager from Protiviti's Security and Privacy practice.

-In this series, I’m talking to our cybersecurity leaders and experts who are speaking on our webinars and are in the market working with organisations, addressing these challenges.
+In this series, I’m talking to our cybersecurity leaders and experts who are speaking on our webinars and are in the market working with organizations, addressing these challenges.
 For more information, you can visit protiviti.com/security, where our webinars and other content are available.

 I'm happy to introduce my guests today.
 They are Christopher Manning, an associate director with our Security and Privacy group, based in Atlanta, and Matthew Freilich.
 Matthew is a senior manager with our Security and Privacy group, and he is based in Philadelphia.
 Chris, it's great to speak with you today.

 Medical devices are something that is starting to impact all of us.
 This happens in a lot more ways than people typically expect because medical devices are quickly becoming part of the treatment of common ailments, and of treating issues that previously required different types of medical intervention.

 So, as an example, most people have become familiar with the idea and the concept of dealing with chronic pain, and things like opioids are in the news quite a bit.
 The medical device manufacturers have been trying to tackle these types of issues from their side as well, so that rather than someone having to take something like painkillers for chronic pain for their entire life or for prolonged periods of time, they’re making devices, like neurostimulators, which can be used to work with the nervous system to help try and mitigate pain from a different perspective, so you don’t always have some pharmaceutical pumping through your blood.
 Instead, you have an implanted device or a device that you carry with you that is used to help mitigate that kind of pain.
 And as time goes on, the expectation, at least the way that I see it, is that we’re probably going to see these medical devices become more and more pervasive in everyday life.